 In 2007 I moved to Israel with my family, and graduated Bar Ilan University’s MBA program in 2008, with a business degree focused on international business and marketing.
 Upon graduation from Bar Ilan in 2008, I founded Community Organizer 2.0, and began working with a variety of nonprofit and corporate clients in Israel and around the world.
 My work has included social media campaign and strategy development and implementation, competitive assessments, ongoing strategic coaching, and social media training.
 I loved living in Israel and working alongside an incredible community of peers and entrepreneurs.

 After three years in Israel, my family and I returned to Boston in August 2010.
-Since then, I have consulted to mission-driven organizations through my company, Community Organizer 2.0.
-I love working with mission-driven organizations to create digital strategies that engage, create trust, and move people to action.
+Since then, I have consulted full-time to mission-driven organizations through my company, Community Organizer 2.0, with two brief interludes as in-house staff during this time period (Community Manager at FirstGiving, and Director of Outreach at the National Brain Tumor Society).
+I am passionate about creating digital strategies that engage, create trust, and move people to action.
 Ask me how I can help your organization achieve its digital communication goals, and move stakeholders to action.